West London Extension Specialists

 Kingston & New Malden

 Suburban family homes with good-sized gardens.
-Single storey rear extensions and double-storey side extensions on the 1930s semis are our most common jobs in Kingston.
-Council planning here is reasonable, decisions come back in 8 weeks.
+Single storey rear extensions and double-storey side extensions on the 1930s semis are our most common jobs here.
+Council planning is reasonable, with decisions usually back in around 8 weeks.

 HA1 · HA2 · HA9 · NW10